-Our resources page provides information to help you solve the complex energy challenges facing the Air Force today.
+Our resources page provides information to help you solve the complex energy challenges facing the Department of the Air Force today.
 From developing new energy options that provide secure energy to installations to pursing energy efficiency initiatives, the Air Force is making great strides in cultivating a culture that values energy as a mission critical resource and continues to evolve into a more resilient force to fly, flight, and win.

 Do you have additional questions, want us to speak at an event, or are you a member of the media?
 Please contact us.